alllahkabanda/Project-FrontEnd/README.md

-This ismy FrontEnd project of WeatherNow
+This is my FrontEnd project of WeatherNow